StRigaud/itkConvexHull2DFilters/README.md

 ## Description

-This is a set of ITK filters that take a binary or label input nD image and compute the pixel precise 2D convex hull using quick-hull algorithm.
+This an ITK filter that take a binary or label input nD image and compute the pixel-precise 2D convex hull using quick-hull algorithm.

 ## Requirement